fdch/fd_lib/INSTRUCTIONS.md

 ### dirlist
-Then run the following script to obtain the object list:
+Run the following script to obtain the object list:

 	$ sh dirlist

 ### fdlib
-Then you need generate the make file for pd-lib-builder.
+Generate the make file for pd-lib-builder.
 You can specify the pd-lib-builder path here, if you have your own.
 Otherwise it will simply use the pd-lib-builder submodule:

 	$ sh fdlib [/path/to/your/pd-lib-builder]